 Liquidation Value Method

-In this method, liquidation value is considered the value of equity.
-Liquidation value is the value realized if the firm is liquidated today.
+Here, In the liquidation cost method, liquidation value is considered the value of equity.
+The liquidation value is the value realized if the firm is liquidated today.

 Liquidation Value = Net Realizable Value of All Assets – Amounts paid to All Creditors including Preference Shareholders.